 Para 1:

-For public communication to reproduce the legitimacy of a political system, it needs to provide both transparency and publicity for the political system(Hüller, 2007).
+For one - way public communication to reproduce the legitimacy of a political system, it needs to provide both transparency and publicity for the political system(Hüller, 2007).
 Transparency, in this sense, means that public communication regularly publishes political acts, processes, issues and responsibilities in the decision making in the political system without any severe restrictions in the visibility.
 This way, the public communication provides the audience of the political authority with the necessary information to make an informed decision in democratic feed-back processes.
 However, providing a transparency is only a necessary condition for public communication to reproduce political legitimacy.
 To achieve this aim, the public communication needs to garner publicity for the political system.
 Publicity, in this case, refers to the fact that the audience of the political authority becomes aware of the issues, acts and processes of the political system.
 In other words, putting information on the ether is not enough for reproducing political legitimacy.
 The transparency information needs to be consumed by the citizenry and incorporated into citizens’ political knowledge structure.

 Para 2: